chrisbennie36/RecipeRandomizer/RecipeRandomizer/ReadMe.md

 # .Net Core based Microservice which performs the following functions:

 - Adds/Removes preferences for users
+- Adds/Updates Recipe Ratings and Favourites for Users using events
 - Fetches the configured selectable preferences to display on the front end
 - Translates the configured recipe preferences based on the culture code of the user's device
 - Creates a recipe query based on a random selection of the user's saved preferences, and returns the result from Google to the front end